Fly Fishing For Crappies

 I think the reason this fly works well is because it’s buggy.
 It looks like an offshoot of the aggravator pattern I mentioned earlier.

-Use a weighted version of this fly in sizes 14-18.
+Use a weighted version of this fly in sizes 10-18.
+You can find this exact pattern on this page at Amazon.

 This is probably the most ubiquitous nymph in the U.S., and for good reason.
 It’s super productive, and you should have them in your fly box regardless of whether you target crappies or not.

-Use a weighted version of this fly in sizes 14-18.
+Use a weighted version of this fly in sizes 12-18.
+You can find this exact pattern on this page at Amazon.

 I don’t personally use wet flies very often when I’m chasing crappies.
 The main reason is that most of them are unweighted, and it’s challenging to get them deep.
 That is, unless you’re using full sinking line, or adding weight to your leader.